-material that naturally occurs in the earth that can potentially be mined for economic profit.
+A mineral resource is a concentration of potentially valuable material that naturally occurs in the earth that can potentially be mined for economic profit.
 Whether it is worth extracting now or later may depend on the amount, form, location, and quality of the material, a concept called geological confidence.
 Experts use geological sampling and testing methods to classify a mineral resource into three different categories according to geological confidence.
-When the amount and quality of the mineral can be estimated with only a low level of confidence based on limited sampling, it is called an resource will likely not be mined at this time, but may be mined one day in the future, either because all other reserves concentration of potentially valuable have been exploited or because improvements in technology make it easier to extract less concentrated ores.
+When the amount and quality of the mineral can be estimated with only a low level of confidence based on limited sampling, it is called an "inferred" mineral resource.
+Such a resource will likely not be mined at this time, but may be mined one day in the future, either because all other reserves have been exploited or because improvements in technology make it easier to extract less concentrated ores.
 Additional sampling may allow the amount, quality, density, shape, and physical characteristics of the mineral to be estimated with a reasonable level of confidence, and it is classified as an "indicated" mineral resource.
 If further sampling and reliable and detailed exploration allow the amount, quality, density, shape, and physical characteristics of the mineral to be accurately estimated with a high level of confidence, it is classified as a "measured" mineral resource.